Car Is Making Noise When Turning | Finally Fixed!

 How Can I Fix My Car If It Is Making Noise When Turning?

-There are a few things you can do to try and fix the problem.
+You can do a few things to try and fix the problem.
 First, check the fluid levels in your car.
 If the fluid levels are low, topping them off may solve the problem.
 Another thing you can try is to lubricate the parts of your car that move when turning.
 This includes the steering wheel, suspension, and brakes.

 What Are Some Common Causes Of Car Noises?